Rishabh0262/spring-boot-blog-app/Readme.md

 @Data : [@Getter, @Setter, @RequiredArgsConstructor @ToString, @EqualsAndHashCode]
 @AllArgsConstructor :
 @NoArgsConstructor :
-// JPA annotations to map over JPA entity with MySQL database table.
+// JPA annotations to map over JPA entity with MySQL database(DB) table.
 @Entity : to specify the class as Entity
 @Table : to give a name to table
 @Id : to specify primary key to our entity